NOVEMBER 15: AUDITORIUM THEATRE · TICKETS HERE

 Company Dancer

-He began his formal Spanish dance training as an apprentice with the Ensemble in 2005, and was promoted to Company Dancer in 2006.
+In 2005, Juan Carlos began his formal Spanish dance training as an apprentice with the Ensemble Español.
+Recognizing his talent and hard work, he was promoted to Company Dancer in 2006.
+Since then, he has been an integral part of the Ensemble Español, showcasing his skills both nationally and internationally.

-He danced a principal role in Ron de Jesus’ Mil Clavos in 2014 and was showcased in Cicatrices, a contemporary modern and flamenco duet, choreographed by Dereque Whiturs.
+Furthermore, Juan Carlos also took on a principal role in Ron de Jesus' Mil Clavos in 2014.
+His exceptional skill and presence on stage ensured the success of this production.
+Additionally, he had the opportunity to showcase his versatility in dancing through Cicatrices, a contemporary modern and flamenco duet choreographed by Dereque Whiturs.

 Samantha Micklewright